 Best Season

-As Sete Cidades is one of the most popular tourist spots on the green island, it gets quite a lot of visitors every year.
-So in the summer, it can get a bit crowded.
-If you wish to rent a kayak/stand-up paddle board or a bike, it is better to contact Futurismo beforehand.
+Sete Cidades is one of the most popular tourist spots on the green island, and it attracts numerous visitors every year.
+So, in the summer, it can get a bit crowded.
+If you wish to rent a kayak, stand-up paddleboard, or bike, it is better to contact Futurismo beforehand.

-However, summer is the best season to visit the lake.
-Mostly if you want to see the famous and so wonderful Hydrangeas season.
-In July and August, it is the full bloom!
-All the streets are filled with the typically blue flowers.
-There is one particular street leading to Sete Cidades called the Hortensia Road due to its high naturally blue walls.
+However, summer is the best season to visit the lake, especially if you want to see the famous and wonderful Hydrangea season.
+In July and August, it is in full bloom!
+All the streets are filled with typically blue flowers.
+There is one particular street leading to Sete Cidades called the Hortensia Road due to its high, naturally blue walls.

 Best Time of the Day

-Let’s see the practical information that you might need to get to Sete Cidades and useful tips you could use from a local point of view.
+Let’s see the practical information that you might need to get to Sete Cidades and valuable tips you could use from a local viewpoint.

 Renting a car is a good choice and makes it easier to visit this remote area.
-But there are also buses departing from Ponta Delgada daily.
+However, there are also buses departing from Ponta Delgada daily.
 However, they can take more time as they stop at every village on the way, and there are not so many during the day.
-A taxi is also a solution or renting a bike if you like challenges.
+A taxi is also a solution, or renting a bike if you like challenges.

-Last but not least, a guided tour can take you to Sete Cidades lake and is a good choice if you wish to know more about the island.
+Finally, a guided tour of Sete Cidades Lake is a good choice if you want to learn more about the island.

-Depending on what you want to experience at Lagoa das Sete Cidades, you may want to bring a swimming suit and change of clothes for an adventure on the water.
-A waterproof camera will help you keep these amazing moments forever.
-Don’t forget sunscreen and a hat if you are sensitive to the sun.
+Depending on what you would like to experience at Lagoa das Sete Cidades, you may want to bring a swimming suit and change of clothes for an adventure on the water.
+A waterproof camera will help you keep these wonderful moments forever.
+Please note sunscreen and a hat if you are sensitive to the sun.

 If you are more of a land adventurer, then good hiking shoes are a must-have!
-Also, a rain jacket is the smartest accessory to have with you.
+Furthermore, a rain jacket is a precious accessory to have with you.
 A bottle of water and some snacks are always good to have to enjoy on the way.

 Did you know